Oriented Category Theory: Oriented categories

 A final object of a weakly reduced antioriented, oriented, or bioriented category is an object $* $ such that the left morphism object, right morphism object, or morphism object of any object to $*$ is the final object.
 Dually, we define an initial object.
 A zero object of a weakly reduced antioriented, oriented, or bioriented category is an initial and final object. \end{remark}

 \begin{definition} An antioriented, oriented, or bioriented category is reduced if it admits a zero object. \end{definition}

-The next proposition is Proposition \ref{red}: \begin{proposition} The forgetful functors restrict to equivalences between the full subcategory of weakly reduced oriented, antioriented, bioriented categories that admit an initial or final object and the subcategory of reduced oriented, antioriented, bioriented categories and reduced oriented, antioriented, bioriented functors. \end{proposition}
+The next proposition is \cref{red}: \begin{proposition} The forgetful functors restrict to equivalences between the full subcategory of weakly reduced oriented, antioriented, bioriented categories that admit an initial or final object and the subcategory of reduced oriented, antioriented, bioriented categories and reduced oriented, antioriented, bioriented functors. \end{proposition}

-In view of Proposition \ref{reduu} we identify reduced Gray-enriched categories with weakly reduced Gray-enriched categories that admit an initial or final object, and use the term reduced Gray-enriched categories for such.
-Similarly, we identify reduced Gray-enriched functors between reduced Gray-categories with weakly reduced Gray-enriched functors.
+In view of \cref{reduu} we identify reduced oriented, antioriented, bioriented categories with weakly reduced oriented, antioriented, bioriented categories that admit an initial or final object, and use the term reduced oriented, antioriented, bioriented categories for such.
+Similarly, we identify reduced oriented, antioriented, bioriented functors between reduced oriented, antioriented, bioriented categories with weakly reduced oriented, antioriented, bioriented functors, respectively.

 \begin{remark}

 We refer to adjunctions of (weakly) reduced oriented, antioriented, or bioriented categories as (weakly) reduced oriented, antioriented, or bioriented adjunctions. \end{remark}